-COVID-19 and Vitamin D – an overview
+COVID-19 and Vitamin D – an overview (updated 22.10.2020)

 Next to these immunoregulatory functions, vitamin D plays an essential role in human health, especially in bone health by preventing osteoporosis, but also in the prevention of a number of cancers such as prostate, pancreatic and breast cancer as well as autoimmune diseases like multiple sclerosis and diabetes.4

 The primary source of this essential hormone (and other components needed for good health) is UV radiation from moderate sun exposure or artificial tanning devices.
 The solar ultraviolet radiation that is reaching the surface of the Earth varies with latitude, time of day and season.
 Around 95% is the longer wavelengths of UVA, with the remaining 5% being UVB.
 Only the absorption of UVB light absorbed by the skin starts a chemical process in which vitamin D is produced.
-“The best way to obtain a given dose of vitamin D with minimal carcinogenic risk is through a non-burning exposure in the middle of the day, rather than in the afternoon or morning”, as the authors of another study3 conclude.
+“The best way to obtain a given dose of vitamin D with minimal carcinogenic risk is through a non-burning exposure in the middle of the day, rather than in the afternoon or morning”, as the authors of another study5 conclude.

-Not only during the winter months when the amount of UVB in the sunlight is not enough to maintain sufficient serum vitamin D levels, supplementation and especially artificial tanning devices can be valid alternatives.4 In fact, most indoor tanning equipment emits a similar UVA:UVB ratio as the natural sun with a maximum intensity equaling the midday sun in the Mediterranean.
+Not only during the winter months when the amount of UVB in the sunlight is not enough to maintain sufficient serum vitamin D levels, supplementation and especially artificial tanning devices can be valid alternatives.6 In fact, most indoor tanning equipment emits a similar UVA:UVB ratio as the natural sun with a maximum intensity equaling the midday sun in the Mediterranean.
 Further, there are constant conditions controlled by trained and certified operators who are also able to provide valuable advice to the consumers following professional standards.

 The European Sunlight Association (ESA) is promoting safe, controlled and informed use of sunbeds in compliance with EU legislation.
 To ensure consumer safety, ESA is working hand in hand with the EU and Member State national authorities towards the implementation and enforcement of mandatory standards across Europe.